 Dark red-brown hair is luxurious and looks flattering on a fair skin tone.
 It makes your thick tresses look vivid with its rich tones.
 To protect your reddish-brown color and not let it fade, use a sulfate-free shampoo and conditioner.
 The red-depositing shampoo and conditioner will help preserve the dark copper highlights.

 A dark chestnut shade with light brown highlights and babylights is a warm-toned dimensional balayage.
 It looks so natural, especially if you have a darker base!
-Focus on more brightness around your face and around the ends.
-Ask your colorist to create a root melt to make the natural brown roots blend perfectly together.
+Focus on more brightness around your face and the ends.
+Ask your colorist to create a root melt to blend the natural brown roots perfectly.
 This brown hair color is for you if you’re looking for a change in hair color but are not ready to make that huge leap to go blonde just yet!
-Use a blue shampoo once a week to keep brass away from your darker locks and keep your hair looking fresh in between retouch appointments.
-Lower the temperature on your heating tools and always use heat protection!
+Use a blue shampoo once weekly to keep brass away from your darker locks and keep your hair looking fresh between retouch appointments.
+Lower the temperature on your heating tools, and always use heat protection!

 Dark brown hair is called black hair most of the time because it is a level lighter than black hair, and depending on the pigments in it, it can either have a cool or warm natural reflection to it.
 It appears darker when has a cool tone to it.

 Yes, dark brown hair is considered brunette as well as all-natural bases that are below blonde, which includes even dark blonde and light brown hair.